 At different times in their school career, a child or young person may have a special educational need.
 The Code of Practice defines SEN as:

 “A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.
 A child of compulsory school age or a young person has a learning difficulty or disability if they:

 - Have significantly greater difficulty in learning than the majority of others of the same age: or

 - Have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post 16 institutions.”

 If a learner is identified as having SEN, we will provide provision that is ‘additional to or different from’ the normal differentiated curriculum, intended to overcome the barrier to their learning.

 Learners can fall behind in schools for lots of reasons.
 They may have been absent from school, they may have attended lots of different schools and not had a consistent opportunity to learn.
 They may not speak English very well or at all, they may be worried about different things that distract them from their learning.
 At Bure Valley School we are committed to ensuring that all learners have access to learning opportunities, and for those that are at risk of not learning, we will intervene.
 This does not mean that all vulnerable learners have SEN. Only those with a learning difficulty that requires special educational provision will be identified as having SEN.

-Our SEN profile for 2016-2017 shows that we have 9% of children identified as having SEN. 2% of those have a Statement of Education Need (soon to be Educational Health and Care Plan) and 7% require in-school SEN support.
+Our SEN profile for 2021-2022 shows that we have 15% of children identified as having SEN. 1% of those have an Education Health and Care Plan and 14% require in-school SEN support.

 - Communication and Interaction